isc-projects/kea/doc/guide/dhcp4-srv.rst

    }

-Note that those parameters can be specified in combination with other parameters for a reservation, e.g. a reserved IPv4 address.
-These parameters are optional, i.e. a subset of them can be specified, or all of them can be omitted.
+Note that those parameters can be specified in combination with other parameters for a reservation, such as a reserved IPv4 address.
+These parameters are optional; a subset of them can be specified, or all of them can be omitted.

 .. _reservation4-client-classes: